 Webcam

-A camera (built-in or external) used to capture live video input for streaming.
-Common in personal streams, webinars, and online classes.
+A camera (built-in or external) captures live video input for streaming, which is common in personal streams, webinars, and online classes.

 WebRTC (Web Real-Time Communication)